Student Health Insurance Plan

 All full-time matriculated Connecticut College students are required to maintain adequate health insurance coverage.
 All students will have the Student Health Insurance premium on their bill pending the decision to enroll or waive out.

 If you wish to use your personal or family health insurance, you must waive the College-sponsored plan to avoid being charged.
-If you plan to waive out of the plan with an out-of-state HMO plan, or a Medicaid plan from New York, Massachusetts or Rhode Island, complete the Acknowledgement of Financial Responsibility 2018-2019, and submit it to us at email@example.com.
+If you plan to waive out of the plan with an out-of-state HMO plan, or a Medicaid plan from New York, Massachusetts, or Rhode Island, complete the Acknowledgment of Financial Responsibility Form 2023-2024 it to us at email@example.com.
 Please note that you must still fill out the waiver at www.gallagherstudent.com/conncoll.
-Students on Medicaid plans other than New York, Massachusetts or Rhode Island will not be allowed to waive out.

 Please visit www.gallagherstudent.com/conncoll to fill out the waiver form.
 You will receive an email once you have successfully submitted your petition.
 Your plan will be reviewed to ensure that it is a comparable plan.
 You will then receive a second email approving or denying your petition submission.

 If you wish to enroll in the College-sponsored plan, please visit this link, www.gallagherstudent.com/conncoll, to fill out the enrollment form.

 Again, whether you are enrolling or waiving the College-sponsored plan you must visit www.gallagherstudent.com/conncoll.

 The deadline to enroll or waive out for the 2023-2024 plan year is August 16, 2023.
 If no action is taken by August 16, 2023, the student will be enrolled in the plan.

 The 2023-2024 Student Health Insurance Plan charge is $2,646.
 The policy term is effective from August 15, 2023, to August 14, 2024.